drgerg/PiNet/README.md

 ### and then Eyes (cameras),

-Zoneminder runs headless on Ubuntu on a fairly hairy gaming computer bought on sale from Best Buy (this one I didn't build myself).
+Zoneminder was replaced in 2022 by [Agent DVR](https://www.ispyconnect.com/).
+It runs headless on Ubuntu on a fairly hairy gaming computer bought on sale from Best Buy (this one I didn't build myself).
 I have four 4K TCP/IP cameras and the Raspberry Pi Camera in WeatherPi feeding into it.
 Our interface to that system is part of the allApp.py running on that cutesy little i3 Lenovo.

 ### and then the shop,